-- Abdominal massage.
-Sometimes a stomach massage can help stimulate the bowels if they’re not moving enough to help stool digest more quickly.
+- Abdominal massage: An abdominal massage may help stimulate your bowels if they’re not moving enough to help stool digest more quickly.
 Rubbing the stomach in a circular motion can help.

-- Eat more fiber.
-Fiber can add bulk to the stool, which can stimulate the bowels and help move stool through the digestive tract.
+- Eat more fiber: Fiber can add bulk to the stool, which can stimulate your bowels and help move stool through the digestive tract.
 However, adding too much fiber at once can have the opposite effect and cause bloating and abdominal discomfort.
-Examples of excellent fiber sources include whole-wheat bread, black beans, berries or apples with the skins on, carrots, green peas, broccoli, almonds, and peanuts.

-- Avoid empty-calorie, low-fiber foods.
-Many low-fiber foods don’t add a lot of nutritional value to your diet.
+- Avoid empty-calorie, low fiber foods: Many low fiber foods don’t add much nutritional value to your diet.
 Avoid fast food, processed foods, and chips.

 Examples of medications a doctor may prescribe or recommend include:

-- Bulk-forming agents.
-Examples include Citrucel or FiberCon.
-These medications help to add bulk to stool, making it easier to pass.
+- Bulk-forming agents: Medications like Citrucel or FiberCon can help add bulk to stool, making it easier to pass.

-- Osmotic agents.
-Examples include MiraLAX.
-These medications attract water to the stool, making it easier to pass.
+- Osmotic agents: Medications like MiraLAX attract water to the stool, making it easier to pass.

-- Stool softeners.
-Examples include docusate sodium (Colace).
-This helps to soften hard stool so it isn’t so hard to pass.
+- Stool softeners: Substances like docusate sodium (Colace) help soften hard stool so it isn’t so hard to pass.

 Ideally, these methods are a short-term solution.
 If your hard stool causes significant medical problems, such as an intestinal blockage or rectal prolapse, you may require surgery.
-That is usually a last attempt to correct an underlying problem.
+That’s usually a last attempt to correct an underlying problem.

 Otherwise, you should seek medical help if your hard stools are bothering you.
-If you’re having symptoms like bloating, pain, and discomfort, talking to a doctor can help.
+If you’re having symptoms like bloating, pain, and discomfort, talking with a doctor can help.

 Hard poop can be a symptom of lifestyle factors, medications taken, or an underlying medical condition.
-There are several different approaches to treatment that can make stool easier to pass.
+Several different approaches to treatment can make stool easier to pass.